 What we can learn here is very important though.
 We now have insight in Apple’s core activities on a country by country basis and we know the value added per country and per core activity.
 Key insights here are:

-- The US activities contributes almost 43% to Apple’s overall value chain and the US is involved in all aspects of the value chain with a strong emphasis on R&D, Design and Marketing.
+- The US activities contribute almost 43% to Apple’s overall value chain and the US is involved in all aspects of the value chain with a strong emphasis on R&D, Design, and Marketing.

 - The Chinese activities contribute 8% to Apple’s overall value chain.